-Based on the 2018 303(d) list developed by ADEM, there currently is one impaired stream segment (Cane Creek) within the City's MS4 (i.e., the urbanized areas of incorporated areas of Anniston) as summarized in the table below.
-The designated use for Cane Creek is "Fish and Wildlife."
+Based on the Final 2020 and Draft 2022 303(d) list developed by ADEM, there currently are two impaired stream segments, Cane Creek and UT to Choccolocco Creek, within the City's MS4 (i.e., the urbanized areas of incorporated areas of Anniston) as summarized in Table 1 below.
+The designated use for Cane Creek and UT to Choccolocco Creek is "Fish and Wildlife."